imagitama/phasmophobia-site/how-to-play/hunting-mode/index.md

 - hide inside a room and close the door
 - burn a Smudge Stick when the ghost is near you to give yourself more time to hide

-## When does the hunt end
+## When does it end

-When the lights stop flickering then the hunt is over.
+When the flashlight and houselights stop flickering the hunt is over.

 ## Notes